 R/V Monitor's Blog

-Results from sampling on November 6 and 20 are pending analysis.
-The next scheduled date of sampling is December 4, 2019.
+Results from nutrients sampling on October 21 and November 4 are pending analysis.
+The next scheduled date of nutrients sampling is November 18.